…says he was trained by women

-I face lots of challenges in terms of shipping my goods to Nigeria because I have my own makeup brand and my lash line among others and at the same time, there are challenges in terms of trusting the staff members.
-People come to me because of my intellectual capacity but they do not serve me.
+I face lots of challenges in terms of shipping to Nigeria because I have my own makeup brand and my lash line among others and at the same time, there are challenges in terms of trusting the staff members.
+People come to me because of my intellectual property and they do not serve me.
 Although I do not feel bad about it.
-Most people like to come, learn but it is difficult for them to stay for internship and this affects the growth of the business.
-But, as a strong man, I have prepared myself for the challenges ahead.
+Most people like to come, learn but it is difficult for them to stay for internship and this affects the growth of the business but because I am a strong man, I have prepared myself for the challenges ahead.
 I believe nobody will stay with me for a longtime.

 Many cosmetologists can confirm that it is hard to trust people.
 It is so hard to control people and it is difficult to trust some of the people around your business.

-This place is located in Ikeja which is known for business.
-Aren’t you bothered about the security aspect?
+This place is located in Ikeja which is known for business, what of the security aspect?

 I chose Ikeja because I have been in the area since 2008.
 I have been a salon manager in this area for a while and the fact that the turnover in Ikeja is really high and at the same time, the security of the place is high and it is spacious for all our clients.
 It has all departments of beauty under one roof.
 I have trained so many people in Ikeja and today they are all empowered.
 It is very difficult to leave Ikeja.

 Microblading is a type of eyebrow architecture.
 It is all about creating the best shape for each face – a totally bespoke approach for each client.

 The process is very precise thanks to the tool that is used which is effectively like a pen with the nib being a sloped blade with 10-12 little needles at the end – needles that don’t penetrate the skin but just delicately scratch the surface, much like a paper cut.